Does watercolor painting intimidate you but you still want to explore its possibilities?

 For this purpose, I’m painting squares, rectangles, and thick lines but you can add triangles and circles, too.

 Watercolors are water-soluble so they react to it always.
-Just have in mind that if you dance around with your brush too much on the layer beneath, you’ll eventually pick up the paint again.
-Although this can turn out great if you’re into blending and having a distressed look.
+Just keep in mind that if you dance around with your brush too much on the layer beneath, you’ll eventually pick up the paint again.
+However, this can turn out great if you’re into blending and having a distressed look.

 First, paint shapes with any color you like.
 I chose different colors because I want my page to be colorful.
 Let dry.